konamacona/d-d/_posts/2019-02-04-session-01-nightstone.md

 Pets (such as the flying snake and Tressym) will be non-combat by default and untargetable by typical NPCs.
 If they ever get used by PCs for combat this will be broken.

+## Opportunity Attack Spells

+Although during the session we allowed an opportunity attack to include a spell cast, this turned out to be incorrect and going forward won't be allowed.

+## Area of Effect Spells

+We ruled this correctly, but I think it's good to note; unless otherwise specified a spell that affect to "all creatures" in an area will affect both player character and NPCs alike, regardless of alignment with the party.